II. INTERNATIONAL PROGRAMS

 1) ELIGIBILITY AND APPLICATION

 - A student in good academic standing may study abroad in his or her fourth or fifth semester of law school.
-Applications for student-initiated study abroad to be undertaken in the spring must be submitted to the assistant dean for academic services by Nov.
+Applications for student-initiated study abroad to be undertaken in the spring must be submitted to the chair of the International Relations Committee by Nov.
 1. Applications for projects to be undertaken in the fall must be submitted by April 1.
 Planning for a student-initiated study abroad semester must commence much earlier, however, because several necessary steps — such as applying to an appropriate foreign law school, writing a research and foreign coursework proposal, and obtaining both Law School and foreign faculty advisors — are time-consuming.

 NOTE: Transfer students awarded two residency semesters at entrance are not eligible for student-initiated study abroad.